-All vehicle access is to be via the laneway. - Deep laneway lots are able to accommodate additional tandem car parking.
+- All vehicle access is to be via the laneway.

+Deep laneway lots are able to accommodate additional tandem car parking.

-(Maroochydore) Screened garbage bin storage areas with fencing and gates to reduce the dominance of garbage
+Screened garbage bin storage areas with fencing and gates to reduce the dominance of garbage bins on the lane.

 (Fitzgibbon) If a dwelling only has frontage to a lane it should address the lane.